Multidisciplinary health program

 - Improved self-advocacy in deciding to act both independently from medical providers and in interdependence with them.

 - Patients more likely to respond well to their treatment plan – fewer complications.

-- More effective use of medical services – fewer unnecessary phone calls and visits.
+- Effective use of medical services to avoid unnecessary visits.